 Wim Rijsbergen later played in the North American Soccer League, for the New York Cosmos.
 Rijsbergen began his professional career at PEC Zwolle, and ended it in 1986 at FC Utrecht.
 He played for Feyenoord between 1971 and 1978.
 From 1979 to 1983, he joined NY Cosmos.
 He had 28 caps.
 He was a part of Oranje's WC team on both 1974 and 1978.

 CB: John De Wolf (Holland)

-De Wolf began his professional career with Sparta Rotterdam, making his senior debut in 1983.
+De Wolf began his professional career with Sparta Rotterdam in 1983.
 After two seasons in the team, he departed for FC Groningen.
-He moved on to Feyenoord in 1989 and won the Dutch league championship in 1992–93 with the club.
-He also won three Dutch Cups during a stay of four full seasons and made it to the 91–92 Cup Winners' Cup semi-final.
+With Feyenoord, he won the Dutch league championship in 1992–93 with the club and three Dutch Cups.
+Feyenoord also made it to the 91–92 Cup Winners' Cup semi-final.
 He also played for Wolverhampton Wanderers, VVV-Venlo, Hapoel Ashkelon and Zwart Wit'28.
 Capped 6 times.

 CB/LB: Cor Veldhoen (Holland)

 Cor Veldhoen spent his entire career with Feyenoord between 1956 and 1970.
 He played over 380 games for them.
 He was a member of the team that won the European Cup in 1970.
 The trophy was the first ever European title won by a Dutch club team.
 He earned 27 caps between 1961 and 1967 for the Dutch national team.